-As shown in Table 3, there were no exceedances of the short-term objectives for NO2 or PM10.
+As shown in Table 3, there were no exceedances of the short-term objectives for NO_2 or PM{10} .
 The relevant maximum short-term concentrations of the pollutants were also recorded.
-For NO2 the maximum 1-hour concentration measured during the six-month period was 64.4 μ g/m3, which occurred during the evening rush hour on a weekday in November; this is well under the 200 μ g/m3 threshold and was the only 1-hour concentration above 60 μ g/m3 recorded.
-For PM10, the maximum 24-hour concentration recorded was 38.7 μ g/m3, recorded on the 9th September, which is below the 50 μ g/m3 objective.
+For NO_2 the maximum 1-hour concentration measured during the six-month period was 62.7 $\mu g/m^3$, which occurred on the 12th December.
+It is not clear what caused this as it occurred at a weekend and is therefore unlikely to be due to rush hour traffic, however this is well under the $200 \ \mu g/m^3$ threshold and was the only 1-hour concentration above $60 \ \mu g/m^3$ recorded.
+For PM10, the maximum 24-hour concentration recorded was 41.1 $\mu g/m^3$, recorded on the 9th September, which is below the $50 \ \mu g/m^3$ objective.
+This was the only occasion a concentration over 40 $\mu g/m^3$ was recorded.
 This was at the end of a spell of warm weather and high pressure in England at the beginning of September and is likely a reflection that high pressure leads to still air, which allows pollutant levels to build up without being dispersed by wind or rain, leading to higher concentrations.
+This is the same date that the maximum PM10 concentration was recorded on during monitoring in Cambourne for another completed study.
+This highlights that this was a time of higher pollution on a wider scale and that regional or national effects have a significant impact on particulate matter.
+The full report on monitoring at Cambourne can be found on our website.